Accredited Online Radiologic Technology Programs

 At the University of Louisiana–Monroe, students can pursue an online bachelor of science (BS) degree in radiologic technology.
 Applicants must be registered with the American Registry of Radiologic Technologists (ARRT) to qualify.
 They may be awarded 38 credits for their certification.
 A total of 120 credits are required to complete this bachelor’s degree.
 To receive the BS degree, students must complete at least 32 hours through the University of Louisiana at Monroe.

-As part of the program, students will delve into topics such as computed tomography; vascular/interventional procedures; advanced imaging; radiologic operations; advanced radiographic procedures; and research methods and information literacy.
+As part of the program, students will explore topics such as computed tomography, vascular/interventional procedures, advanced imaging, radiologic operations, advanced radiographic procedures, and research methods and information literacy.

 • Location: Monroe, LA